 POULTRY.
-Domestic fowl normally raised on a farm such as chickens, ducks, geese, and turkeys.
+Domestic fowl normally raised on a farm such as chickens, ducks, geese, and turkeys, etc.

 PUBLIC WATER AND SEWER SYSTEMS.
-A water or sewer system owned and operated by a municipality, County, Service Authority or Sanitary District, or owned and operated by a private individual or a corporation approved by the governing body and properly licensed by the State Corporation Commission, and approved by the Virginia Department of Health.
+A water or sewer system owned and operated by a municipality, or County, Service Authority or Sanitary District, or owned and operated by a private individual or a corporation approved by the governing body and properly licensed by the State Corporation Commission, and subject to special regulations as herein set forth approved by the Virginia Department of Health.